 No plans for the weekend yet, aside from the Danks Street Festival which is always, regularly, lots of fun.

-The only other bit of excitement from the last few days to report are finding photos of myself, Pat and Sam on the interweb at the recent Robyn Concert.
+The only other bit of excitement from the last few days to report is finding photos of myself, Pat and Sam on the interweb at the recent Robyn Concert.
 Look for the bald bloke in photographs one, three and five.
 And of course, doing some travel planning for next year.
 I’d welcome your input on my travel page if you have thoughts about what I should do when visiting New York, Paris and Stockholm next year.
 As I haven’t been to any of these cities before, I’d welcome any ideas you have.

 Anyway, must go as Jake Gyllenhall is on Letterman.